Big Tech

 Big tech is charging ahead in LLM development.
 Around a decade after virtual assistants like Siri and Alexa were introduced, a new wave of AI helpers with more autonomy is raising the stakes.
 Experimental systems that run on GPT-4 or similar models are attracting billions of dollars of investment as Silicon Valley competes to capitalize on the advances in AI.

-Amazon’s cloud computing division released suite of technologies aimed at helping other companies develop their own chatbots and image-generation services backed by AI.
+Amazon’s cloud computing division released a suite of technologies aimed at helping other companies develop their own chatbots and image-generation services backed by AI.
 Microsoft and Alphabet are also considering selling the underlying technology to other companies through their cloud operations.
 Microsoft has now launched Copilot, which integrates generative AI in Windows 11 applications, including Photos, Snipping Tool, and Paint with generative AI capabilities such as text-to-image.

 Read more: Impact of predictively profit loving big tech layoffs on job seekers & stuff